Need a lead generation website? Good news! You’re in the right place.

 For the navigation menu, replace each stage of the buyer’s journey with the name for the actual content that’s going to go there.
 Then, duplicate index.html and update them to serve as the location for each menu item.

 Remember to change the “active” class to the link for each page.
 That’s what highlights the menu item for the current page.

 You can use MailChimp, Drip, anything else you want here.
 I recommend MailerLite because it’s affordable and pretty good for marketing automation.

 Once you’ve created the forms you need, add them to the form sections of the proper pages in Cloud9.

 In Drip, build workflows to send the right content to leads who fill out the various forms on your site.
-You can also create workflows to send certain emails based on what pages your leads visit.
-In fact, Drip has a bunch of pre-built workflows to get you started.
+You can also create workflows to send a sequence of emails after the first download.

 Launch Your Lead Gen Site